dominikaduda/movie-info-api/README.md

 **Links:**
 * [Node.js](https://nodejs.org/en/) - recommended ***version 12.8.1*** or greater
 * [Visual Studio Code](https://code.visualstudio.com/) - recommended ***version 1.44*** or greater
-* [MongoDB Community Server](https://www.mongodb.com/download-center/community) - recommended ***version 4.2.5*** or greater

 ### Installation

 A step by step series of examples that tell you how to get a development env running

 **Clone**
-* Clone this repo to your local machine using `https://github.com/dominikaduda/movie-info-api.git`\
+* Clone this repo to your local machine using `https://github.com/dominikaduda/movie-info-api.git`
-See the section about [cloning a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for more information

 **Setup**
-> Open project directory in text editor such as **Visual Studio Code**

 > In the project directory, install required npm modules by running from the terminal:

 ```